Answered! Jump to accepted answer.

 13 October 2018

 Qui est-ce qui vient ce soir?

 Just wondering why 'Qui', which ends in a vowel, wouldn't contract when the following word begins with a vowel, as does the example with 'Que'?

-This relates to:Questions: Qui, qui est-ce qui = Who ? -
+This question relates to:French lesson "Questions: Qui, qui est-ce qui = Who ?"

 14 October 2018